yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/GWAS_stratification.md

 ![Figure 1: ](/assets/images/GWAS_strat2.png)

+Finally, the estimated ancestry proportions of the 2-population model were incorporated into the GWAS logistic regression models to control for population stratification.

+---

 <h3>Results and Conclusions:</h3>

 The first principal component and 2-population EM algorithm revealed clear clustering of individuals into 3 distinct groups.
 The results of the 2-population versus 3-population EM models suggested two major ancestral populations with an admixture subgroup.
 While the 3-population model increased the likelihood, the increase in model parameters when moving from 2 to 3 populations was not justified.

-Finally, the estimated ancestry proportions were incorporated into the GWAS logistic regression models to control for population stratification.

 Controlling for population stratification via both methods gave very similar results.
-While the original logistic regression analysis revealed many significantly associated SNPs (even after accounting for multiplicity via Bonferroni's correction), controlling for population stratification consistently obtained the single true SNP as strongly association with the phenotype, with the (true) additive genetic model providing the most plausible explanation of the effect.
+While the original logistic regression analysis revealed many significantly associated SNPs (even after accounting for multiplicity via Bonferroni's correction), controlling for population stratification consistently obtained only the single true SNP as significantly association with the phenotype, with the (true) additive genetic model providing the most plausible explanation of the effect (as determined by p-value magnitude).

 This simulation indicates that both PCA and EM are powerful identifiers of population structure.
 Although both methods have their advantages, in this case EM was slightly more